 ThinkTank

-Regional companies meet regularly at ThinkTank for an inspiring exchange in cooperation with the Hannover Region Economic Development Agency.
+In the ThinkTank, regional companies meet regularly for an inspiring exchange in collaboration with the Economic Development Agency of the Hannover Region.

-The collaboration in the Think Tank creates a space for exchange for organizations committed to diversity.
-At the same time, the Think Tank can provide the Economic Development Agency with input on desired support measures to be offered within the Hannover region in order to further strengthen diversity.
-The Think Tank is composed of researchers, companies, and start-ups from the Hannover region and exchanges ideas in regular meetings.
+Collaboration within the Think Tank creates a space for exchange among organizations committed to diversity.
+At the same time, the Think Tank can provide the Economic Development Agency with input on desired support measures to be offered within the Hannover Region to further strengthen diversity.
+The Think Tank is composed of researchers, companies, and startups from the Hannover Region and holds regular meetings.
 The meetings take place quarterly.

-Please get in touch if you are interested in participating!
+Please feel free to contact us if you are interested in participating!

-Annelies Bruhne, Economic Affairs Officer, Hanover Regional Church
+Annelies Bruhne, Economic Affairs Officer, Regional Church of Hanover

 Annelies Bruhne© Annelies Bruhne